 But they inspired unforgettable camping memories nonetheless.
 So we’re going to use this article to examine a few ways that we might be able to have unforgettable camping memories from the trips we take with our children!

-Get a Mammoth Tent That’s Complicated to Set Up!
+Get a Mammoth Tent That’s Not Complicated to Set Up!

 There’s nothing more frustrating and comical than getting the whole family together to attempt to set up a massive tent.
 If you want to make it even more of a challenge, “accidentally” forget the directions at home so you’re left to figure it out on the fly.